 The OTraki 0021 is a Z type pedal coupler that features gold-plated copper connectors.
 It has a round middle section where the two plugs join for easier handling.

-Being a Z-type coupler means that there's a bit more leeway in positioning compared to straight couplers, but do note it's still quite limited compared to regular patch cables.
+Being a Z-type coupler means that there’s a bit more leeway in positioning compared to straight couplers, but it is still quite limited compared to regular patch cables.

-This is great for neat-freaks and giant 10+ pedal boards.
-It's a novel way to reduce the length of wire used in your signal chain thereby improving your signal quality.
+This is great for a member of the neat-freaks club, and for those who have giant 10+ pedal boards.
+It’s a novel way to reduce the length of wire used in your signal chain thereby improving your signal quality.

 And in contrast to straight couplers, these won’t work well if all your pedals have the same jack input and output placement – lest you make your pedalboard resemble a flight of stairs.
 Maybe have both types on hand for more options.